 Meters shall be installed only in sockets which are level, plumb, and secured to a structural wall or pedestal.

-Meters mounted on concrete or masonry walls shall be fastened by stainess or galvanized metal machine screws in lead sleeves, wedge-type expansion anchors, or quick bolts.
+Meters mounted on concrete or masonry walls shall be fastened by steel expansion anchors or quick bolts.

 The addition of customer owned equipment between the socket and utility-owned electric meter shall not be allowed.